 Colombo generates well over 1000 tons of garbage every day most of which ends up at the Meethotumulla rubbish dump on the outskirts of the city., because until now there has been no alternative site for waste disposal in the city (if you discount the canals that is; which many residents seem to see as an … Continue reading Colombo garbage mountain collapse: time for the government to act

-Stop Press: Dengue Cases 2017: January – July: 101,698 ( figures update monthly) Total dengue cases 2016: 54,945 (2015: 29,777) Sri Lanka recently announced it has eradicated Malaria from the island; no mean feat.
+Stop Press: Dengue Cases 2017: January – September: 154,311 ( figures update monthly) Total dengue cases 2016: 54,945 (2015: 29,777) Note: This article has been substantially re-written Sri Lanka recently announced it has eradicated Malaria from the island; no mean feat.
 So why not Dengue fever?
 Both are viral infections carried by mosquitoes.
-Sri Lanka has ambitious plans to develop its economic base … Continue reading Dengue count Sri Lanka: 2017; the worst year on record?
+Sri Lanka has … Continue reading Dengue count Sri Lanka: 2017; in the grip of an epidemic

 Many see Sri Lanka as the next “tiger economy” in Asia.
 It is not hard to see why.
 The country has stabilised after the end of the conflict in 2009.
 Economic growth has been around 7% for a while now.
 However, exports have been in decline recently.
 In 2000, exports stood at 30% of the … Continue reading Challenges ahead for the Sri Lankan garment industry

 This is the full list of articles arranged in groups: Physical Geography Earthquakes in Sri lanka: could they happen Waldringfield UK : a community led flood protection project first of its kind project in the UK includes an interview with a member of the Waldringfield Flood Defence Group Colombo Floods 2016 part one Colombo floods part … Continue reading List of articles